from the original 1994 article by Mark Freeman, updated 2016 & 2020

 THE ‘60s: Birth Pangs

 The Stud’s beginnings can be traced back to Beirut, Lebanon.
-That’s where George Mason, who was working as a pantomime entertainer met back up with former acquaintance Richard Conroy and the two made plans to open a cafe in Las Vegas.
-The location later changed to San Francisco and the idea evolved into a bar—a place with a beer and wine license opened up on Folsom Street whose owner had to unload because he’d been busted for selling to minors.
+That’s where George Matson, who was working as a pantomime entertainer met up with former acquaintance Richard Conroy and the two made plans to open a cafe in Las Vegas.
+The location later changed to San Francisco and the idea evolved into a bar— a place with a beer and wine license opened up on Folsom Street whose owner had to unload because he’d been busted for selling to minors.
 It had previously catered to a motorcycle club, the Gypsy Jokers.
-“We had chains to hang your jacket on and tried to do everything as cheaply as possible,” is how founder George Mason recalls it in 1994 interview given at his quiet farmhouse in Sonoma County.
+“We had chains to hang your jacket on and tried to do everything as cheaply as possible,” is how retired founder George Matson recalls it in a 1994 interview he sat for in his quiet farmhouse in Sonoma County.

 But George never really liked the bar business and sold his half to his partner in the early ‘70s.
 “Richard is still alive, but under different circumstances; she is now Alexis.
 She sold the bar to the owner of Hamburger Mary’s and left to live in a 35-room mansion in Mexico.”

 What about The Stud does George miss?
 “Maybe the Saturnalias.
 Since Christmas stole a lot of its glory from the pagans, we decided to celebrate Saturnalia.
 We’d close early and completely redecorate the bar.
 The first year it was psychedelic and the second year it was all country—we brought in trees and live birds and made the rear exit the entrance.
 Then we stayed up all night putting it back together the way it had been.
 No photos allowed.
 So it existed only in the memories of those who were there.”